How technology is helping improve safety culture in the workplace

 Artificial Intelligence

-Enhancing Hazard Detection with AI
+Improving Hazard Detection in the Workplace with AI

 Computer vision and deep learning algorithms can be "trained" to identify and detect different environmental objects, such as essential protective gear like hard hats, gloves, or high-visibility vests.